r4f4ss/zipfs-specs/README.md

 - Dictionary is the dictionary containing the file segments, represented by a CID that addresses it on the IPFS network.
 - Data are the Huffman codes that make up the file.
 The codes are packed (concatenated) and may receive final padding to complete a byte array.

+Since the dictionaries are not built from the files themselves, it is possible for a file to contain a segment that is not covered by the dictionary.
+In this case, code `00` is appended to the `Data`, followed by one byte containing the file segment that is not present in the dictionary.
+There is no ambiguity because code `00` is not used by the Canonical Huffman code.
+Every byte not covered by the dictionary must follow this rule.

 ### Compression

 Let a file of $n$ bytes be denoted as $F = f_0 f_1 \ldots f_{n-1}$ and the dictionary with $m$ segments as $D = [d_0, d_1, \ldots, d_{m-1}]$, where the order of the segments matters, since earlier segments receive shorter Huffman codes.
 The compression process consists of replacing occurrences of segment $d_i$ in the file $F$ with its corresponding Huffman code.
 In the case of ambiguity between segments of different lengths, the segment with the shorter Huffman code, or the one that appears earlier in $D$, is always chosen.

 For example, if the file $F$ consists of an english text and contains the segment `alte`, and the dictionary $D$ has two ambiguous segments $f_i = a$ and $f_j = alt$ with $i < j$, then the segment `a` in the file is replaced by its Huffman code, since this segment has a shorter code because $i < j$.
 The remaining substring `lte` in $F$ must then be replaced by other codes according to the dictionary.

-Below is pseudocode that implements a compression algorithm as described.
+Below is pseudocode that implements a compression algorithm as described (without considering segments missing from the dictionary).
 Note that the goal of this algorithm is not efficiency, but rather to illustrate the functioning of the compression process.

 ```
 INPUT: file F and dictionary D